oscarmonllor99/cosmokdtree/README.md

 ## Running the code inside Fortran

-As *cosmokdtree* builds the $k$-d tree and saves query results using `pointers` and `derived types` (KDTreeNode and KDTreeResult), its usage is quite intuitive and straightforward.
+As *rapid-kdtree* builds the $k$-d tree and saves query results using `pointers` and `derived types` (KDTreeNode and KDTreeResult), its usage is quite intuitive and straightforward.
 Inside the `demos` folders we provided many examples displaying the wide range of possibilities in which the $k$-d tree could be applied, depending on the compilation options.
 The tree must be declared using the following directive:

 ```
 type(KDTreeNode), pointer :: tree